Quantifying Individual Risk for Binary Outcomes: A Novel Sensitivity Analysis Method for

-In Assumption \ref{assumption-2}, experienced practitioners can provide rough values of $\rho_l$ and $\rho_u$.
-However, in practice, we may not ascertain the specific values of $\rho_l$ and $\rho_u$ due to lack of knowledge from experts.
-In such cases, we may instead consider the sign of $\rho(x)$, such as assuming $\rho(x) \geq 0$, i.e., $\rho_l = 0$, i.e., $Y^0$ and $Y^1$ are positively correlated given $X = x$.
+When $\rho_l(x) = -1$ and $\rho_u(x) = 1$, Assumption \ref{assumption-2} holds trivially.
+In Assumption \ref{assumption-2}, experienced practitioners may provide rough values of $\rho_l(x)$ and $\rho_u(x)$ at a given $x$.
+However, in practice, we may not be sure about the specific values of $\rho_l(x)$ and $\rho_u(x)$ due to lack of knowledge from experts.
+In such cases, we may instead consider the sign of $\rho(x)$, such as assuming $\rho(x) \geq 0$, i.e., $Y^0$ and $Y^1$ are positively correlated given $X = x$.
 The positive correlation assumption is generally mild in practice.
 For example, in medical studies, let $Y$ represent the disease status, a patient's health status (unmeasured factors) affects both $Y^0$ and $Y^1$~\citep{efron1991compliance} and leads to a positive correlation between them.
+Proposition \ref{prop-range-rho} implies that Assumption \ref{assumption-2} is uninformative when $\rho_l(x) < L_{\rho}(x)$ and $\rho_u(x) > U_{\rho}(x)$.
+To examine the impact of specifying an informative range for $\rho(x)$, we introduce Assumption \ref{assumption-3} below.